certara/R-Certara/README.md

 [`Certara.RsNLME.ModelBuilder`](https://certara.github.io/R-RsNLME-model-builder/index.html) is an R package and Shiny application used to build an RsNLME model.

 Use the GUI to select from various model building options and observe the PML update in real time.
-Additionally, users may generate the corresponding RsNLME code to learn reproduce the model object from R.
+Additionally, users may generate the corresponding RsNLME code to reproduce the model object from R.

 <br/>